 Miradi is available in many languages.
 Registered users can download these "language packs" from the main download page.
+There are tutorials on our YouTube Channel that explain how to install the language files.
 Some languages may not be fully up-to-date with the most recent version of Miradi, in which case most of the interface will be in the desired language, and the new/untranslated portions will be in English.
 We have designed the software so that it is relatively easy to produce versions in other languages.
 We would like to develop partnerships to translate and distribute Miradi into other languages.
 Please contact us if you would like to help create a version in your native language.

 Miradi stores active files on a special Miradi directory on your computer.
 You can view this location (or change it) from within Miradi by going into <Edit/Preferences> and clicking on the <Data Location> tab.

 The default locations on each operating system are: